kammitama5/kammitama5.github.io/_posts/2018-2-1-Thursday-February-1st.md

 - I also started reading through a draft given to me from someone at POPL.
 It involved some SKI calculus, so I stopped for a bit to learn a bit of that.
 So far, so good.
 - I am on my second project in the Udacity Nanodegree (to be finished next week)
 - I bought "Foundations of Mathematical Logic" by Curry.
+Yes, I will work through this book with a pencil and a highlighter.
 - I have some time before getting into Julia again :D

 ## So, that's about it